 This is a story of the lost imperial capital Ayutthaya: a city which was arguably the largest city in the world in the 1700s with a population of around 1 million as the capital of what was then called Siam.
 At that time, New York had only 4,937 residents and even London, one of the most developed cities in Europe only had about 600,000 residents.
 Its location in the middle between China, Malaysia, and Indonesia also made Ayutthaya a trading capital of Asia.
 However, after the Burmese attacks in the 18th century, the city was almost completely burned to the ground.
-Today Ayutthaya is a small city in Thailand with remnants of the great ancient capital that allow you to take a glimpse at the past.
+Today Ayutthaya is a small city in Thailand with remnants of the great ancient capital that allow you to take a glimpse of the past.
 The city is very close to Bangkok, and it’s very easy to make a one-day Ayutthaya trip if you’re in Bangkok.
+Need some help planning your Bangkok trip?
+Get some useful tips on things to do in Bangkok.

 Ayutthaya trip: Getting there